derek-zhou/html_writer/README.md

 There are cleaner looking template like [mustache template](https://mustache.github.io/), however the functionality is too weak.
 You would need to put significant view related code into the controller layer.

 HtmlWriter is not a template system.
-It is just a simple elixir library making heavy use of closures and pipe operators so you can write html in a functional language way.
+It is just a simple elixir library making heavy use of closures and pipe operators so you can write html in a functional way.
 Here is a simple example:

 ```elixir
 []